 read-only classes that do not permit modification.
 If you want

-to modify the data you need to use the classes in the
+to modify the data you or create a new vector, use the writeable

 Rcpp also allows very flexible implicit conversions, e.g. if you pass